 After riding and competing at the lower levels on my own, I finally found High Meadows Farm in Vienna, Illinois where upper level eventer Alexandra "Po" Tatham and her family ran an eventing facility that offered event competition through the Intermediate level.
 Another stroke of luck found international eventer Ralph Hill stationed at the facility for a while and that was the beginning of many years of fine eventing instruction and coaching.

 After a succession of making horses that took me through Preliminary Horse Trials, I found my partner, Hello Stranger, when he was 10 years old and retired from steeplechasing and flat racing.
 With the tutelage of Ed in dressage and Ralph and Po in eventing, Stranger and I rode through the ranks of the Event world.
 Stranger was a dressage project at best to begin with but he had the "Look of Eagles" and a jump to match.
-Our first 3-Day Event was at the Kentucky Horse Park where we placed 15th in the Preliminary 1 Star.
+Our first long format 3-Day Event was at the Kentucky Horse Park where we placed 15th in the Preliminary 1 Star.
 Upon realizing that Stranger really could jump the moon, we set our sights on the Radnor Intermediate 2 Star.
-After successful Intermediate runs in Middleburg, Virginia and the Kentucky Horse Park, the highlight of our Eventing career was indeed competing at the Intermediate 2 Star division at the Radnor Hunt International 3-Day Event.
+After successful Intermediate runs in Middleburg, Virginia and the Kentucky Horse Park, the highlight of our Eventing career was indeed competing at the long format Intermediate 2 Star division at the Radnor Hunt International 3-Day Event.